British Rail Class 230: Design

 The Class 230 D-Train is a family of trains, functioning either as a diesel electric multiple unit or a battery EMU dependent upon the configuration used, developed and produced by Vivarail for use on the National Rail network.
 According to the manufacturer, it is to be available in different layouts with various amenities, which are to be configured in order to conform with the specific requirements of a given operator to better adapt the vehicle for its operating environment.
-In general, the D-Train is to be fitted with accessible toilets, refreshment trolleys, at-seat tables, Wi-Fi, smart storage solutions and iPad holders.
+In general, the D-Train is to be fitted with accessible toilets, refreshment trolleys, at-seat tables, Wi-Fi, storage and iPad holders.
 Rail Magazine reports that each car is furnished with two underfloor engine-generator sets; Vivarail has claimed that the fuel consumption is roughly 0.5 litre per car per mile (7.5 miles per gallon per car); this is about half the fuel consumption of a Pacer.
 That information applies to two-car units; three-car units instead have four gensets in the centre car and none in the driving cars.
 The maximum speed is 60 mph.

 When adapted to its City configuration, a single D-Train would operate as either two or three cars per unit.
 The two-car vehicle is to be configured to accommodate 86 seats per unit and, including standing room, provides for a total passenger capacity of 188.
 The three-car vehicle, when fitted with 140 longitudinal seats, will have a total passenger capacity of 294, including those standing.
 For the Country layout, each D-train unit is to be a three-car formation, which would accommodate 163 seats along with a total capacity of 291.
-In its Commuter variant, the D-Train features either two orWabtec three cars per unit.
+In its Commuter variant, the D-Train features either two or three cars per unit.
 The two-car vehicle accommodates 114 mixed-type seats for a total carrying capacity of 188 passengers.
 The three-car vehicle, furnished with 172 longitudinal seats, accommodated up to 297 passengers, while the three-car vehicle with 154 transverse seats will carry 147 standing passengers additionally.